 (And when I spotted Lovely Boyfriend stirring a big pot of soup with our pumpkin creations sitting right next to him, I couldn’t resist running to get my witch hat and taking a photo.
 Cruel, I know, but you’d have done the same, right?)

-You can also visit Read This Press for more poetry (and typewriter paraphernalia!).
-Alternatively, check out Edinburgh Vintage, our sister site.
+Budding writer?
+Creative person in need of a fun job?
+Check out the various resources and services at Bookworm Tutors.
+Alternatively, check out Edinburgh Vintage, a totally unrelated ’sister site’ full of jewels, treasures and trinkets.
 If you want to get in touch you can follow OneNightStanzas on Twitter, or email claire[at]onenightstanzas.com.
 I reply as swiftly as I can!